Changing Your Medicare Plan

 Can I Make Changes During a Special Enrollment Period (SEP)?

-You may qualify to make changes to your Medicare plan outside of the Annual Election Period (AEP) if you have certain life events occur, including:
+You may qualify to make changes to your Medicare plan outside of the Annual Election Period (AEP) if you have certain life events occur.
+Examples of life events which may qualify for a Special Enrollment Period include, but are not limited to, the following:

 - Moving where you live - move to a new address or return to the U.S. after living outside the country